ESMCI/visualCaseGen/paper/paper.md

 codebase, creating custom input files, adjusting runtime parameters, consulting domain experts for component-specific configurations, and conducting numerous trial-and-error iterations. visualCaseGen was developed to address such usability barriers and streamline CESM experiment setup.
-As a graphical user interface (GUI), it eliminates the need for manual modifications and provides an intuitive, structured workflow for constructing model configurations.
+As an interactive GUI, it eliminates the need for manual modifications and provides an intuitive, structured workflow for constructing model configurations.

 ![Sea surface temperature and precipitable water distribution from Aqua and